2 DC Circulator employees test positive for COVID-19, bus driver raises safety concerns

 DDOT Director Jeff Marootian in a statement said, "DDOT is working with RATP Dev, the contractor that operates and maintains the DC Circulator to ensure that the buses and facilities are following enhanced cleaning protocols to fight COVID-19.
 Facilities and buses are cleaned daily and sanitized weekly."

-WUSA9 asked DDOT what the daily and weekly cleaning includes, but a spokesperson did not respond as of April 22.
+WUSA9 asked DDOT what the daily and weekly cleaning includes, and a spokesperson responded after this story was published with the following statement from Director Marootian:

-RELATED: 4 of 5 Whole Foods stores in DC have employees diagnosed with COVID-19
+"All DC Circulator buses are cleaned daily, which includes interior wiping of all surfaces, cleaning of floors and windows, wiping of seats, and the operators' seating area.
+Each bus is sanitized, further deep clean and disinfected, at least 4 to 5 times a week on rotation.

+All DC Circulator garages are cleaned daily, which includes trash removal, vacuum, and mopping, as well as, cleaning surfaces.
+All facilities are deep cleaned and sanitized once a week .
+All staff including operators have been provided wipes to clean their individual workspaces.
+Once a positive case has been identified among staff, that particular facility is fumigated.
+The last fumigation at the 17th Street Facility took place on 4.17.2020."

 The Rapt Dev and D.C.
 Circulator spokesperson added, "There is no indication the infected employees contracted COVID-19 while at this work location," and there are "no concerns that the virus may be spread to the riding public."